 Zombies in the City

-This page provides the model and supplementary charts for: Badham JM & Osborn J-A, Zombies in the city: A NetLogo model, in R Smith? (ed) Mathematical Modelling of Zombies (forthcoming).
+This page provides the model and supplementary charts for: Badham JM & Osborn J-A (2015), Zombies in the city: A NetLogo model, in R Smith? (ed) Mathematical Modelling of Zombies, University of Ottawa Press.

 The paper describes a model to examine the spread of a zombie infestation.
 It was developed to investigate whether the superior speed of uninfected humans and their capacity to improve as they gain fighting experience enable humans to survive despite apparently overwhelming odds.